 Polishing: Polishing takes workpieces to higher levels of smoothness.

-It makes workpiece shiny and to attain a mirrored look, inside out.
+It makes the workpieces shiny and to attain a mirror-like look, inside out.

 11. What are the industrial applications of a tumbling barrel machine?

 There are many commercial uses and applications of barrel polisher machines in various industries and specializations.
 Such include:

 Retail – for jewelry polishing and other fine metal applications

 Manufacturing – for metalworking and fabrication processes